 Does your department admit students in the Spring Semester?

 We consider applications once a year, and all applications need to be submitted by the same deadline in December.
 If you are a graduate student currently enrolled in another graduate program within UNC-Chapel Hill, and are applying to a STOR M.S. program and do not need financial support, it is possible for you to start the program in the Spring semester.
-In the latter situation, you need to send an email to Professor Shu Lu to explain your interest in starting the program from the Spring semester, and submit your application by the same deadline in December.
+In the latter situation, you need to send an email to explain your interest in starting the program from the Spring semester, and submit your application by the same deadline in December.

 If I am graduating in the Spring of 2022, can I apply for a graduate program at UNC for Fall 2022?

 Can I update transcripts as new grades become available?

 Applicants can update their transcripts once by accessing their application and uploading the new document.

 Can I update my documents after submitting my application?